implse/Sorting_Algorithms/README.md

 #### Least Significant Digit - LSD

 Radix Sort works by processing the least significant (smallest) digit first, and moving towards the greater, move significant digit as it continue to sort.
-This method is usually solved iteratively, using counting sort or bucket sort iternally.
+This method is usually solved iteratively, using counting sort or bucket sort internally.

 __Time Complexity : O(N)__